elkowar/eww/docs/src/configuration.md

 **Built-in "magic" variables**

-In addition to definition your own variables, eww provides some values for you to use out of the box.
+In addition to defining your own variables, eww provides some values for you to use out of the box.
 These include values such as your CPU and RAM usage.
-These mostly contain their data as JSON, which you can then use using the [json access syntax](expression_language.md).
+These mostly contain their data as JSON, which you can then get using the [json access syntax](expression_language.md).
 All available magic variables are listed [here](magic-vars.md).

 ## Dynamically generated widgets with `literal`

-In some cases, you want to not only change the text, value or color of a widget dynamically, but instead want to generate an entire widget structure dynamically.
+In some cases, you want to not only change the text, value, or color of a widget dynamically, but instead want to generate an entire widget structure dynamically.
-This is necessary if you want to display lists of things (for example notifications) where the amount is not necessarily known, or if you want to change the widget structure in some other more complex way.
+This is necessary if you want to display lists of things (for example notifications) where the amount is not necessarily known, or if you want to change the widget structure in some other, more complex way.

-For this, you can make use of one of ewws most powerful features: the `literal` widget.
+For this, you can make use of one of eww's most powerful features: the `literal` widget.

 ```lisp
 (defvar variable_containing_yuck